Ada-C8/hotel/design-activity.md

 ##Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 The implementation B is more loosely coupled.
 The private data of classes is encapsulated and classes do not know much about each other.

+##My improvements:

+To improve design in Hotel project I added new method #reserve_room to class Block and changed method #make_reservation_from_block in class Hotel.
+It made my classes Hotel and Block more loosely coupled.
+In my new implementation the Hotel class knows less information about the Block class.
+This change did not break any of my tests but I still refactored them a little to check some new functionality.